-A few weeks ago I was at my parents place.
+A few weeks ago, I was at my parent’s place.
 It’s a fairly new home, built in 2009 in a quiet community with a small back yard.
-They have a couple raised garden boxes where my mother grows some vegetables, a deck to sit with patio chairs, a nice flower bed area and a wooden fence that is falling apart.
+They have a couple of raised garden boxes where my mother grows some vegetables.
+A deck to sit with patio chairs, a beautiful flower bed area and a wooden fence that is falling apart.

-When the house was built and before Direct Fencing Supply existed, my parents chose to stop by a national building centre to pick up some wooden panel fencing.
-Wooden panel fencing is typically pre-built and mass produced at a factory, reducing installation time for the consumer.
+When the house was built and before Direct Fencing Supply existed.
+My parents chose to stop by a national building centre to pick up some wooden panel fencing.
+Wooden panel fencing is typically pre-built and mass produced at a factory.
+It helps reduce installation time for the consumer.
 These panels look fairly attractive in the store and have numerous different styles to choose from, including cedar and pressure treated pine.